Early detection saves lives: Oral cancer screening.

 Our Screening Methods

-Comprehensive visual inspection of oral tissues, gums, tongue, and throat.
-Looking for unusual lesions, discolorations, or abnormal tissue changes.
+- Visual Examination - Comprehensive inspection of oral tissues, gums, tongue, and throat

-Evaluation of personal and family history factors.
-Looking for lifestyle factors that may increase oral cancer risk.
+- Risk Assessment - Evaluation of personal and family history and lifestyle risk factors

 Risk Factors for Oral Cancer